 - Approximately six out of 10 students are female.

-- Ninety-five percent of LLCC students reside in the LLCC district.
+- Ninety-four percent of LLCC students reside in the LLCC district.

 - Over 20 percent of LLCC students are in college for the first time.

-- In addition to Associate in Arts and Associate in Science liberal arts programs, top transfer programs include: Business Administration, Psychology, Criminal Justice, Biology and Computer Information Systems.
+- In addition to Associate in Arts and Associate in Science liberal arts programs, top transfer programs include: Business Administration, Biology, Psychology, Criminal Justice and Computer Information Systems.

 - Top enrolled occupational programs: Associate Degree Nursing, Certified Nursing Assistant, Truck Driving, Emergency Medical Tech. and Industrial Electronics.

-- Almost 45,000 individuals have earned associate degrees and/or college-level certificates from LLCC.
+- Over 46,000 individuals have earned associate degrees and/or college-level certificates from LLCC.

 - Events throughout the year, such as Welcome Week, Multicultural Fest and Homecoming